vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > And he came to Nazareth, where he had been brought up: and, *as his custom was, he went into the synagogue on the sabbath day*, and stood up for to read.
 {% ct 'Luke 4:16' %}

+> And came down to Capernaum, a city of Galilee, and taught them on the sabbath days.
+{% ct 'Luke 4:31' %}

+> And they went into Capernaum; and straightway *on the sabbath day he entered into the synagogue*, and taught.
+{% ct 'Mark 1:21' %}

+> And *when the sabbath day was come, he began to teach in the synagogue*: and many hearing him were astonished, saying, From whence hath this man these things? and what wisdom is this which is given unto him, that even such mighty works are wrought by his hands?
+{% ct 'Mark 6:2' %}

+Luke tells us that going to the synagogue on the Sabbath day was a habit, not just an occasional occurrence, for Jesus.

 ## Did His followers keep it?